-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2022
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2023

-The Trustees (who are also directors of the company for the purposes of the Companies Act) present their report together with the audited financial statements of Portico Academy Trust for the year ended 31st August 2022.
-The Trustees confirm that the annual Report and Financial Statements of the Academy comply with the current statutory requirements, the requirements of the Academy Trust's governing document and provisions of the Charities Commission Statement of Recommended Practice (SORP) 2019.
+The Trustees (who are also directors of the company for the purposes of the Companies Act) present their report together with the audited financial statements of Portico Academy Trust ("Trust") for the year ended 31st August 2023.
+The Trustees confirm that the Annual Report and Financial Statements of the Trust comply with the current statutory requirements, the requirements of the Trust's governing document and provisions of the Charities Commission Statement of Recommended Practice (SORP) 2019.
 The Annual Report serves the purposes of both a trustees report, and a directors report under company law.

-The Trust operates 5 primary Academies serving a catchment area in Southend-on-Sea.
-The Academies have a combined capacity of 2,462 and had a roll of 2,332 the January 2022 census.
+The Trust operates five primary schools ("Academies") serving catchment areas in Southend-on-Sea.
+The Academies have a combined capacity of 2,432 and had a roll of 2,362 in the January 2023 census a.
+Constitution